top of page

 Shawnee is in close proximity to two parochial schools and is within easy walking distance of a public K-8 school, which leads to high afternoon usage during the school year.
 Its location just south of a busy shopping center and close to three city bus lines makes the branch convenient to people from many southside neighborhoods.

 In addition to a diverse collection of English-language materials, Shawnee hosts a strong collection of books in Spanish for all ages.
-In addition, patrons can access one large meeting room and two small private study rooms, 18 computers with printers, a fax machine and copy machine/scanner.
+In addition, patrons can access one large meeting room and one small private study room, 18 computers with printers, a fax machine and copy machine/scanner.
 In June of 2024, Shawnee’s Mini Maker Lab began hosting open hours, providing the community with access to a variety of machines and staff instruction, including a Prusa 3D Printer, Cricut Heat Press and Precision Cutting Machines, a Janome Sewing Machine, a Vevor Button Maker and a GBC Laminator.

 Upcoming Events